BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/erebor_reclaimed_king_thorin.md

 - **Du Bekar!** `PASSIVE`

-This model counts as being in range of a banner if they are within 6" of Thorin Oakenshield, King Under the Mountain.
+This model counts as being in range of a [banner][Banner] if they are within 6" of Thorin Oakenshield, King Under the Mountain.

 </div>